WHenderson/advanced-promises/README.md

 # advanced-promise
-Advanced promise types for handling cancellation and aborting with no external dependencies.
+Advanced promise types for handling cancellation and aborting.
+Package has no external dependencies.

 ## CancellablePromiseLike
 A cancellable promise allows you to stop the promise from ever resolving or rejecting.